 Dosing & Drug Interactions

-Dosing WAKIX With Other Medication
+Dosing WAKIX With Other Medications

 Some medications have clinically important drug interactions with WAKIX